Implementation of emoji: Microsoft Windows

 Differently from macOS and iOS, color glyphs are only supplied when the application supports Microsoft's DirectWrite API, and Segoe UI Emoji is explicitly declared, otherwise monochrome glyphs appear.
 Microsoft's COLR/CPAL format for multi-color fonts such as Segoe UI Emoji is supported by the current versions of several web browsers on Windows (including Firefox, Google Chrome, Internet Explorer and Microsoft Edge), but not by many graphics applications.

 Windows 10 Anniversary Update added Unicode 9 emoji.

 In August 2022, Microsoft open sourced more than 1,500 of its 3D emoji to let creators remix and customize them.
 The library is available on Figma and GitHub.

+Released in November 2023, update KB5032190 for Windows 11 22H2 added Unicode 15 emoji.
+However, they are missing from the final 22H2 version of Windows 10 since introduction of Unicode 12.

+Unlike other desktop operating systems which render country flag emojis as colorful graphics, Microsoft Windows as of 2025 displays them as black-and-white two-letter ISO country codes (e.g., "US" for 🇺🇸).
+This decision, attributed to geopolitical sensitivities has drawn criticism for inconsistent emoji support across platforms.
+Despite updates like Windows 11 24H2, country flags remain unsupported.

 Social media platforms

 Facebook and Twitter replace all Unicode emoji used on their websites with their own custom graphics.

 Prior to October 2017, Facebook had different sets for the main site and for its Messenger service, where only the former provides complete coverage.
 Messenger now uses Apple emoji on iOS, and the main Facebook set elsewhere.
 Facebook reactions are only partially compatible with standard emoji.

 Twitter has released Twemoji, which is their emoji graphics together with a JavaScript library to handle them, under the Creative Commons CC-BY 4.0 license and the MIT open-source license, respectively.
 Despite this, the Android and iOS Twitter apps use the emoji graphics that are native to the platform they are running on (Apple and Google), instead of the Twemoji graphics.